-[This is a wrap-up post on the 2012 Reciprocity Stream event.
-Reciprocity Stream 2013 was about twice the size and had 4 times more traffic and dozens more swaps!
-We’re doing it again in November 2014 – join in with us!]
+[This is a wrap-up post on the first Reciprocity Stream event.
+The event has continued to grow in size and number of swaps since 2012; we’re doing it again in November 2017 – join in with us!]

 Reciprocity Stream Open Photo Show: Wrap-up